dduyds/dduyds/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on graduation thesis.
 - 🌱 I’m currently learning data science at Ho Chi Minh University of Science.
-- 🤔 I’m looking for help with job.
-- 💬 Ask me about data.
-- 📫 How to reach me: here's my home.
+- 📫 How to reach me: Ho Chi Minh city, Viet Nam.
 - 😄 Pronouns: Rockie.
-- ⚡ Fun fact: Learn anything that you're curious about.
+- ⚡ Narrow: Learn anything that you're curious about.